jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 Notice that we still have just one `ITEM_REMOVED` Action, but now project two states from them?
 Furthermore, the two states are completely decoupled from one another.

+In a sense, the Actions are our single source of truth within the system.
+The transient states within the Stores can change over time, but *Actions can neither be updated nor destroyed*.

 ## Event Sourcing

+Event Sourcing is often discussed within the contexts of a CQRS system.

 ## Testing Stores